 Yeah, I think the biggest thing is to stay communicated, not to isolate yourself away.
 And try, in this situation, to enjoy the days ahead.
-And not to look backwards or to look at the news.
+And not to look backward or to look at the news.
 ‘Cause what Anne says is right.
 Because to be honest with you, the news from one 30 minutes is devastating.

 Just to echo what people have already said.
-Keep away from the negativity on the news, and negative people.
+Keep away from the negativity on the news and negative people.
 Concentrate on what you enjoy.
 Concentrate on, learn something new.
 Use this as a time to learn a new skill or a new language.
 If you’ve got time, do that.
 But just do everything with a smile on your face.

 ~ The End ~